BlackH3art/hodl-app-vol3-frontend/README.md

 Example:

 You bought two Bitcoins at the price of 15000$\
-Application will calculate that you know have 2BTC and they are worth 30000$\
+Application will calculate that you now have 2BTC and they are worth 30000$\

 ### Access
 Backend application is restricted to two domains: